jsummers/imageworsener/readme.txt

 Other information:
- - The command-line utility fully supports PNG, JPEG, BMP, and WebP files, and has partial support for GIF, TIFF, and MIFF.
+ - The command-line utility fully supports PNG, JPEG, BMP, and WebP files, and has partial support for GIF, TIFF, MIFF, and PPM/PGM/PBM.
  - The library is (more or less) not specific to a particular file format.
  - Full support for high color depth (16 bits per sample).
  - Some options can be set differently for the different dimensions